At nearly $48M, this is Zillow’s most expensive Midwest listing

 About 30 years later he had achieved enough financial success to buy the first 100 acres.
 According to the interview, development began with the “party barn,” which would become the entertainment facility.
 From there, a slow and methodical build-up took place over the subsequent three decades.
 Ewing said he personally staked every flag and ran every design wire for each of the roughly 20,000 trees, all of the 3.5 miles of walkways, and every landscaping bed.

 To put the sheer size of this property in perspective, one acre is approximately 209 feet in length and width.
-That means if the property were perfectly square, it would measure about 115,000 feet in length and width.
+That means if the property were perfectly square, it would measure about 5,000 feet in length and width – nearly a mile in each direction.
 That’s equivalent to approximately 400 football fields.
-For those familiar with Chicago, a single city block is about 3 acres, making Big Tree Farm equal to more than 183 city blocks.
+For those familiar with Chicago, a single city block is about 3 acres making Big Tree Farm equal to more than 183 city blocks.
+For one last comparison, let’s say the average home sits on a quarter-acre plot.
+This one property could be a neighborhood of more than 2,000 single family houses.

 Living spaces aside, Big Tree Farm includes a 9,124 square foot entertainment facility that can fit 600 seated guests, a 2,400 square foot 1950s diner fit for 150 guests, and a 26,413 square foot car museum with room for 250 vehicles (car collection not included) and an attached 2,400 square foot automotive maintenance facility.
 This is all in addition to the shooting range, tennis facility, basketball court, miniature log cabin playground, horseshoe pit, multiple stone fire pits, and woodland nature trails.

-Note: Editor’s note: This story has been updated to correct a reference to the property’s size.